appoly/Laravel-API-Password-Recover/README.md

 POST: /api/forgot-password
 ```

+If your user model has `$fillable` ensure that `password_helper_key` is added to the list of fields that are allowed to be updated.

 ## SmartSchema Compatibility

 If you are using [SmartSchema](https://github.com/appoly/smart-schema/) to manage your models fillables then add SmartField to your model